 Celebration of GV's Second Anniversary Listing-GV Anticipates a New Journey

-At the gala dinner celebrating the second anniversary of Visionary's listing, attendees together witnessed this special moment, and on this unforgettable evening, they collectively celebrated the development and magnificent achievements of Visionary.
+At the second anniversary gala of Visionary's listing, attendees collectively witnessed this special moment and celebrated the remarkable development and achievements of Visionary on this unforgettable evening.

-At the celebration, Visionary recognizes the outstanding contributions of its partners and supporters to its development.
-Among them, Ms. Xiaohua Zhang was awarded the top prize of this celebration.
-Ms. Xiaohua Zhang has been a loyal supporter and active participant of Visionary.
-Therefore, Visionary has decided to present Ms. Xiaohua Zhang with a luxurious Farnova Coupe as the top prize to express gratitude and recognition for her.
+During the celebration, Visionary specifically honored partners and supporters who have made outstanding contributions to its development.
+Among them, Ms. Zhang Xiaohua was awarded the highest honor of the evening.

-The presentation of the top prize will take place on May 8, 2026, at 105 Moatfield Dr., 11F, Visionary Tower, Toronto.
-Ms. Xiaohua Zhang will be present to receive this exciting gift.
-Additionally, Visionary will notify Ms. Xiaohua Zhang of the specific details for claiming the prize in advance via phone or email.
+Ms. Zhang Xiaohua has been a loyal supporter and active participant of Visionary, and she was awarded the top prize at this celebration—a brand new Farnova Coupe.
+All the guests at the banquet congratulated her on this achievement.

-As a leading technology enterprise, Visionary Group has made significant progress and breakthroughs over the past two years.
-In this challenging yet opportunistic era, Visionary Group has always upheld the principles of innovation, excellence, and sustainable development, continuously drove technological innovation and industrial upgrading, and provided customers with high-quality services and products.
+As a leading technology company, Visionary has made significant progress and breakthroughs over the past two years.
+In this era full of challenges and opportunities, Visionary has always adhered to the principles of innovation, excellence, and sustainable development.
+Continuously driving technological innovation and industrial upgrading, Visionary strives to provide customers with higher quality services and products.

-The achievements of Visionary Group are inseparable from the strong support and encouragement of our extensive partners and supporters.
-They have stood side by side with Visionary Group, jointly creating a dynamic and innovative development platform, providing strong support for the growth of the enterprise.
+The achievements of Visionary are inseparable from the strong support and encouragement of its vast array of partners and stakeholders from various sectors of society.
+They have collectively built a vibrant and innovative development platform, providing robust support for the growth of the company.

-During the celebration, Visionary Group specially recognized a group of partners and supporters who have made outstanding contributions to its development.
-These partners come from various fields, including technology, finance, culture, and more.
-They have collaborated closely with Visionary Group, jointly driving the development and growth of the enterprise.
+During the celebration, Visionary specially recognized a group of outstanding partners and supporters who have made remarkable contributions to its development.
+These partners span across multiple fields, including technology, finance, culture, and more.
+Through collaborative efforts with Visionary, they have jointly propelled the development and expansion of the company.

-At the same time, Visionary Group is full of confidence and expectations for the future.
-In the new journey ahead, Visionary Group will continue to uphold the principles of innovation, excellence, and collaboration, constantly exploring and innovating, and creating greater value and contributions for customers and society.
+Meanwhile, Visionary is also filled with confidence and anticipation for the future.
+In this new journey, Visionary will continue to uphold the principles of innovation, excellence, and collaboration, constantly exploring and innovating to create greater value and contributions for customers and society.

-On the occasion of the second anniversary of Visionary's listing, let us join hands and embark on a new journey together, creating a brighter tomorrow!
+As we celebrate the second anniversary of Visionary's listing, let us join hands and embark on this new journey together, creating a brighter tomorrow together!

 About Visionary Holdings Inc.